 If you need specific information that is not currently within the scope of the report, we will provide it to you as a part of the customization.

 This report forecasts revenue growth at the global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2015 to 2025.
-For the purpose of this study, Grand View Research has segmented the global burner management system market report on the basis of platform, fuel type, end-use, component, system size, application, and region:
+For this study, Grand View Research has segmented the global burner management system market report based on platform, fuel type, end-use, component, system size, application, and region:

 Platform Outlook (Revenue, USD Million, 2015 - 2025)